 Why isn't there a limit on the free text answer component?

 There isn’t a word limit on open questions because we try to meet the needs of all our users.
 We are asked by many of our Citizen Space users to ensure the multiple line text boxes have no word limit to allow respondents to say everything they need to, whilst we are asked by a few to be able to restrict the amount respondents can type in the boxes!
-We need to be able to cater for everyone, so what we have done is to make the text box unlimited, but allowed for the size to be selected which best meets your needs and for you to put in text indicating how many words or characters you would like people to stick to.
+We need to be able to cater for everyone, so we have made the text box unlimited, but allowed for the size to be selected which best meets your needs and for you to put in text indicating how many words or characters you would like people to stick to.

 There are a lot of useful articles on our 'knowledge base' to help with inputting questions.
 A couple of these are below: